maybebyte/anthesis/about-me.md

 ## Interests

 - A good audio setup is something I deeply appreciate.
-Currently, I enjoy listening to music with the Hifiman Sundara, Sennheiser HD600, and E-MU Teak.
+Currently, I enjoy listening to music with the Hifiman Sundara and Sennheiser HD600.
 To drive my headphones and produce better sound, the Monoprice Monolith THX 887 sits on my desk with the Topping E30 on top of it.

 - Improvising/composing music (piano is my instrument of choice) can be really cathartic.
 I'm fortunate enough to have perfect pitch.